Carina-P/hire-hens/readme_materials/TESTS.md

         * Also test to give wrong password.
     * Expected outcome:
         * You are logged in to site and guided to homepage.
-        * If you gie wrong user name or password you get an error message and are not logged in.
+        * If you give wrong user name or password you get an error message and are not logged in.

 * Testing use case **UC_003**.
 As a user, I want to be able to log out.

     **TC_003** Log out:
     * How to test:
         * Go to navbar, choose My Account and Log out.